NLueg/NLueg.github.io/about.md

 On this blog, I want to share a few thoughts of myself and the experiences that I made.
 I want to concentrate the postings on programming languages and technology in general.
-I aim to post a new entry every one or two weeks.
+I aim to post a new entry like once a month.